b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 For transparency, this source does also describe that "the Lord declared that the following foods are good," and lists fruits, vegetables, grains, and meat (sparingly.)
 See, it's not all that restrictive!

-We've got some common sense advice here— I don't know of anyone who would insist that a diet consisting primarily of vegetables and grain as being a bad idea. ...
+We've got some common sense advice here—I don't know of anyone who would insist that a diet consisting primarily of vegetables and grain as being a bad idea. ...
 Honestly, though, as I think about it...
 I don't know that we needed God to reveal that to us through a prophet.
+Growing up in this church, I don't think I recall hearing clear, prophetic guidance on "regular exercise, proper hygiene, and getting sufficient rest."
+Which session of General Conference was that in? ...
+Did we *need* a General Conference session to tell us that?

-All of this is well before the Industrial Revolution extended to [intensive animal farming](https://en.wikipedia.org/wiki/Intensive_animal_farming#History).
+This revelation is given well before the Industrial Revolution extended to [intensive animal farming](https://en.wikipedia.org/wiki/Intensive_animal_farming#History).
 In 1833, what choice did people have, outside of fruits, vegetables, grains, and sometimes meat?
 What other option was there, eating sand or tree bark?

 "Regular exercise, proper hygiene, and sufficient rest?
 Wow, thanks God!
 All these years I'd been chain-smoking while sitting on my ass with three hours of sleep a night, but now that I've heard this godly wisdom, I see the error of my ways." — *A made up response to being told that mundane advice is of divine origin*